 I look at her now, slyly, and make a grab for the binoculars.
 Hissing at me she manages to hold on to the right ocular, and we grapple, each trying to loosen the other’s grip.
 This will not go into International Cortex Debates.
 I press her face into the ground hard and when she goes limp in submission I begin stroking her coarse American hair, putting the binoculars to my eyes with my free hand.
 I look down into the gulch.

 Andrei and Esperanza are rubbing dirt into each others’ bodies now.
 The melodies have stopped and I can see their lips moving, forming words.

-Part two of an investigation by the TOAD on Lampedusa in May 2011
+Part two of an investigation on Lampedusa in May 2011

 The current Italian government is a coalition between Silvio Berlusconi’s People of Freedom Party and the Lega Nord, a northern separatist movement who used to campaign on a mainly anti-southern platform but are now trying to spread their mix of xenophobia and federalism across the country.
 At the height of the 2011 crisis Lega leader, Umberto Bossi, came out with the soundbite immigrati fora dai ball, a northern dialect phrase which roughly translates as ‘Immigrants get the f*** out’.
 Berlusconi’s government depends on Lega support to pass legislation.
 In return the Lega has been able to exert a strong influence and obtain ministerial positions, including Interior Minister Roberto Maroni, and Minister for Simplification Roberto Calderoli, whose view on immigrants is that: “the door is always open for them to go back to the desert and talk to camels, to the jungle to talk to monkeys.”
 For Nicolini the desire to turn Lampedusa into an open prison came from the Lega.
 Its aim was not just to attract European help in dealing with immigration, but also to stir xenophobia across Italy.